-A list of all maternity sites known to be hosting an obstetric-led delivery suite, with or without associated midwifery-led units (n=194), was collated from the National Maternity and Perinatal Audit Organisational Survey and from the Northern Ireland Maternity System (NIMATS) metadata.
+A list of all maternity sites known to be hosting an obstetric-led delivery suite, with or without associated midwifery-led units (n=194), was collated from the National Maternity and Perinatal Audit Organisational Survey and from the Northern Ireland Maternity System metadata.
 The response rate is based on the number of these sites from which a response was received.
 Where more than one response was received from the same site, the response from the most senior person was included (consultant/band 8 midwife).
-For one site where both a response from two consultants and a band 8 midwife were received, these were checked alongside each other, and the most common response selected.
+For one site where responses from both two consultants and a band 8 midwife were received, these were checked alongside each other, and the most common response was selected.

 Characteristics of sites were derived from publicly available information.
-The size of a maternity unit was derived from statistics published for the financial year 2018-19.20-23 Where more than one site was included in a trust in England, information from that maternity site was taken from what was published on the organisation's website or from the NMPA Clinical Report for 2016-17, as the most recently available data.
+The size of a maternity unit was derived from statistics published for the financial year 2018/19.
+20-23 Where more than one site was included in a trust in England, information from that maternity site was taken from what was published on the organisation's website or from the National Maternity and Perinatal Audit Clinical Report for 2016/17, as the most recently available data.
 Information about the level of neonatal unit was derived from the National Maternity and Perinatal Audit Organisational Survey and in Northern Ireland from information available from the Neonatal Network for Northern Ireland.
 Locations of sites were derived from Google Maps.
 For sites in England, they were considered to be in 'London' if the provider was commissioned by the London Commissioning Hub.

-Chi-square tests and Fisher's exact test as appropriate were used to examine the representativeness of the survey responses, by comparing characteristics of respondents vs. non-respondent sites (i.e., size of unit as more or less than 4000 births per annum; setting in London, England outside London, Wales, Northern Ireland, and Scotland; and level of neonatal unit), and the practice modifications reported by early (to 1 June 2020) vs. late respondents (after 1 June 2020).
-Chi-squared tests were also used to examine the impact of selection of responses from sites that submitted multiple returns.
-A p value less than 0.05 was considered statistically significant.
-All analyses were performed in Stata version 16.0 and MS Excel v16.
-Maps were plotted using Google Sheets.
+Chi-square tests and Fisher's exact test as appropriate were used to examine the representativeness of the survey responses, by comparing characteristics of respondent sites versus non-respondent sites (i.e. size of unit as more than or less than 4000 births per annum; setting in London, England outside London, Wales, Northern Ireland and Scotland; and level of neonatal unit), and the practice modifications reported by early (up to 1 June 2020) versus late (after 1 June 2020) respondents.
+Chi-square tests were also used to examine the impact of selection of responses from sites that submitted multiple returns.
+A P value <0.05 was considered statistically significant.
+All analyses were performed in STATA version 16.0 (Stata Inc., StataCorp LLC, College Station, TX, USA) and MS Excel v16 (Microsoft, Redmond, WA, USA).
+Maps were plotted using Goo-GLE SHEETS (Google, Mountain View, CA, USA).

-Service modifications were summarised descriptively, in tabular and graphic format, according to the number and percentage of sites in which the modification was reported, compared to all sites for which the information was available.
-Service modifications were reported overall, and according to the location of the unit (i.e., London, England excluding London, or the devolved nations of the UK [Scotland, Wales and Northern Ireland]).
+Service modifications were summarised descriptively, in tabular and graphic format, according to the number and percentage of sites in which the modification was reported, compared with all sites for which the information was available.
+Service modifications were reported overall, and according to the location of the unit (i.e. London, England excluding London, or the devolved nations of the UK - Scotland, Wales and Northern Ireland).